 Journal writing is a great morning work task that you can employ with few instructions but will result in some incredible writing!

 Whether they’re writing about their favorite winter sport, how to build an igloo, how to make the perfect snowman or snow angel, wintertime writing ideas have so many possibilities.
-So get to it and use these January journal prompts today.
+So get to it and use these January writing prompts today.
 I know you’ll be glad you did.